Frequently asked Oracle Forms and Reports Interview Questions:

-Q #7) Explain master-detail relationship with some examples.
+Q #7) Explain the master-detail relationship with some examples.

 Ans: Master-Detail relationship is the relationship among different business entities following the parent-child relationship pattern.
 There will be one parent entity linked to many child entities.

-For Example, we can have one master named as COMPANY with different details as DEPARTMENTS (HR, FINANCE, OPERATIONS, ADMIN etc.).
+For Example, we can have one master named COMPANY with different details as DEPARTMENTS (HR, FINANCE, OPERATIONS, ADMIN, etc.).

 Q #8) Name the different triggers associated with Oracle forms having a master-detail relationship.

-Ans: Below is the triggers which get created during creation of master-detail block:
+Ans: Below is the triggers which get created during the creation of the master-detail block:

 Q #9) What are the various configuration files that are used by Oracle Forms?